slidenerd/Fpam/README.md

 The Delete problem

-Fpam as of September 26 8:30 am has a drawback where if a post is deleted using Fpam, it will be deleted from the underlying database after its successfully deleted from Facebook Graph API.
-However if a person deletes a post from Facebook directly, the deleted post is still present in the Fpam database.
-An upper limit of 100 posts per group also needs to be enforced on Fpam so that it deletes the oldest post and stores the newest one when it crosses the limit.
+Fpam as of September 26 8:30 am has a drawback where if a postId is deleted using Fpam, it will be deleted from the underlying database after its successfully deleted from Facebook Graph API.
+However if a person deletes a postId from Facebook directly, the deleted postId is still present in the Fpam database.
+An upper limit of 100 posts per group also needs to be enforced on Fpam so that it deletes the oldest postId and stores the newest one when it crosses the limit.

 Is the database empty, is the groupMeta for this group being loaded the first time?
     If yes, store the JSON groupMeta directly